Caesar Rayford: Dallas Cowboys

 On September 3, 2013, the Dallas Cowboys acquired him from the Colts after he had a notable preseason, in exchange of a seventh round draft choice (#244-Trenton Brown).
 He played in 7 games, before being cut on November 12 and signed to the practice squad.
 He was released by the team on August 30, 2014.

-Calgary Stampeders (CFL)
+Calgary Stampeders

 Rayford was signed to the Calgary Stampeders' practice roster on September 23, 2014.
 He was released by the Stampeders on September 26, 2014.

-Montreal Alouettes (CFL)
+Montreal Alouettes

 Rayford was signed to the Montreal Alouettes' practice roster on October 27, 2014.
 He was promoted to the active roster on November 1.
 He was released by the Alouettes on November 24.

-Jacksonville Sharks (AFL)
+Jacksonville Sharks

 Rayford was acquired by the Jacksonville Sharks of the Arena Football League through the Off-Season Assignment Process in 2013 and was activated from the Other League Exempt list on January 6, 2015.
 He spent the entire 2014 season on the Other League Exempt list.
 He was activated by the Sharks on January 6, 2015.